 The total value of the post-doctoral fellowship is $55,000 CDN ($50,000 stipend + $5,000 benefits) (additional research funds may be provided by supervisors).
 Interested individuals are encouraged to consult the formal application requirements and ensure all necessary documentation is included in their application.
 Applicants may also review current and past post-docs to get a sense of the work currently being done at CUE.

 Dr. Taylor Brydges is an interdisciplinary researcher with an interest in sustainability, the circular economy, and the fashion industry.
 At CUE, using the City of Mississauga as a case study, her research will investigate the opportunities and challenges of implementing a localized, circular economy approach to garment recycling.
 Dr. Brydges will work in collaboration with UTM Professor Shashi Kant, as well as a team of international partners from Australia, Japan, Sweden, and the UK.
-Her Fellowship will begin in September 2021.
+Her Fellowship began in September 2021.

 Dr. Egide Kalisa is an Environmental Scientist whose research addresses the spatio-temporal characteristics of urban air pollution and aims to identify measures to tackle air pollution while engaging with the locations and communities that are most vulnerable.
 Dr. Kalisa’s research will compare how children in Canada and in Africa are exposed to ambient air pollution at school.
 His research objective is to quantify air pollutants in school playgrounds, with the intention of providing intervention strategies to reduce student exposure in Rwanda and Canada.
 He will work with Profs.
 Matthew Adams and Vincent Kuuire.
 Dr. Kalisa began his fellowship in September 2020.